sababaganoosh/ML-Ops-Final/README.md

 Model Functionality Created from Proposal:
 * find HDR of numeric features - Ziv
-* create slices with desired depth of combinations
+* create slices with desired depth of combinations - Ziv